If you live in Nebraska, you know how pesky wasps can be. Wasps are some of the most common insects in the state and can be a real nuisance.

 The Ichneumon Wasp is a solitary wasp found in Nebraska and other North America.
 The female wasps are typically dark brown or black, while the males are yellow and black.

-They measure around 7-11 mm in length and have a long ovipositor that they use to lay eggs.
+They measure 7-11 mm in length and have a long ovipositor, which they use to lay eggs.

 Ichneumon Wasps feed on caterpillars, using their long ovipositor to inject their eggs into the caterpillar’s body.